23caterpie/Postback-Delivery-miniproject/README.md

 Miniproject :: "Postback Delivery"
 =================================

-This webapp serves as a small scale simulation for data sychronization.
+This webapp serves as a small scale simulation for data synchronization.

 Software Stack
 --------------